pwaring/notes/programming/c.md

  * `-Wall`: Enables a large number of warnings, though not all (despite the name).
  * `-Wextra`: Enables extra warnings above and beyond `-Wall`.
  * `-Werror`: Make all warnings into errors.
 Effectively this means that code which produces warnings will fail to compile.

+## Clang warning flags

+ * `-Weverything`: All warnings, may include new warnings in future versions (so code may compiler under `-Weverything` now but not if clang is upgraded).

 ## Changes from C89 to C99